chfhhd/raylibstarter/Readme.md

 ### Manage assets

-Store assets in the designated 'assets' folder.
+Store assets in the designated `assets` folder.
 The project already contains some sample graphic files.

 ### Choose a different raylib version